psycho-baller/psycho-baller/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on my portfolio and visualizing algorithms I learned in my Data Stuctures & Algorithm
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Web Development
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with centering a div with CSS
 - 💬 Ask me about runtime